ByMaathiis/ByMaathiis/ByMaathiis Sniper/README.md

          "min": 1500, // The minimum member count the server should have "max": 50000 // The maximum member count the server should have },
-      "max": 10, // The amount of joined invites needed for the cooldown to activate "cooldown": 6 // Cooldown to activate after max joined invites has been hit (in hours) },
+      "max": 12, // The amount of joined invites needed for the cooldown to activate "cooldown": 1 // Cooldown to activate after max joined invites has been hit (in hours) },
    "webhook": {
-      "url": "https://discord.com/api/webhooks/.../...", // URL to fire webhook to for notifications "enabled": {
+      "url": "https://discord.com/api/webhooks/832319680952926271/rqu9ZXWlApur2dKGGp8PvvAhQituKRo_MhC0jco9mXmIVWJgn72exnfaVTZ1-ISz68VN", // URL to fire webhook to for notifications
+      "enabled": {
-         "codeInvalid": false, // Fire webhook on invalid code (true/false) "codeAlreadyRedeemed": false, // Fire webhook on already redeemed code (true/false) "codeSuccess": true, // Fire webhook on sniped code (true/false) "giveawayEntered": true, // Fire webhook on giveaway enter (true/false) "giveawayWin": true, // Fire webhook on giveaway win (true/false)
+         "codeInvalid": false, // Fire webhook on invalid code (true/false) "codeAlreadyRedeemed": true, // Fire webhook on already redeemed code (true/false) "codeSuccess": true, // Fire webhook on sniped code (true/false) "giveawayEntered": true, // Fire webhook on giveaway enter (true/false) "giveawayWin": true, // Fire webhook on giveaway win (true/false)